Van Andel Institute: Research Leadership

 In 1999, George Vande Woude, joined VARI as its founding research director.
-He previously served as director of the Basic Research Program at the Frederick Cancer Research and Development Center as well as the director for the Division of Basic Sciences at the National Cancer Institute.
+He previously was director of the Basic Research Program at the Frederick Cancer Research and Development Center as well as the director for the Division of Basic Sciences at the National Cancer Institute.
 In the early 1980s, Vande Woude's laboratory discovered the human MET oncogene, which is now an important target in the development of anti-cancer drugs.
 He stepped down from his post as research director in 2009 to devote more time to his research.
 He was a Distinguished Scientific Fellow at VARI and was a fellow of the National Academy of Sciences and the American Association for the Advancement of Science.

-Vande Woude was succeeded by Jeffrey Trent, who served a dual role as research director at VARI and at Translational Genomics Research Institute (TGen) in Phoenix, Arizona.
+Vande Woude was succeeded by Jeffrey Trent, who had a dual role as research director at VARI and at Translational Genomics Research Institute (TGen) in Phoenix, Arizona.
 Trent founded TGen in 2002 after 10 years at the National Human Genome Research Institute, a part of the National Institutes of Health.
 He left VARI in 2012 to lead TGen full-time.

-In 2013, Peter Jones, was named as the institute's chief scientific officer after 37 years at the University of Southern California, where he most recently served as director of USC's Norris Comprehensive Cancer Center from 1993 to 2011.
+In 2013, Peter Jones, was named as the institute's chief scientific officer after 37 years at the University of Southern California, where he most recently was director of USC's Norris Comprehensive Cancer Center from 1993 to 2011.
 Jones's work helped established the field of epigenetics, particularly his seminal 1980 discovery that DNA methylation impacts gene expression and cellular differentiation.
 He is past president of the American Association for Cancer Research and is an elected fellow of the National Academy of Sciences, the American Academy of Arts and Sciences, the American Association for the Advancement of Science and the American Association for Cancer Research Academy.
-Jones also serves as director of the institute's Center for Epigenetics.
+Jones also is director of the institute's Center for Epigenetics.